vijaymathew/nex/docs/design/chapter_4.md

 Nex supports host interoperation with Java through `import`.
 The design is intentionally modest: Nex is not implementing the full Java name-resolution model.
 It is giving the programmer a clear and explicit bridge to imported host classes.

 In the AST, Java imports are represented as import nodes with a qualified name and no `source` field.
 The interpreter stores these nodes in the runtime context.
 When Nex needs to resolve a host class, it searches the stored imports and matches the simple class name against the imported qualified names.
-The Java generator uses the same information to emit Java `import` statements in generated code.
+The JVM compiler and the JavaScript generator both use the same distinction when deciding how an import should be interpreted for their target.

 The implementation path is worth tracing.
 The walker records imports as AST nodes.
 The interpreter stores those nodes.
 Later resolution is a straightforward lookup against that stored information.
 There is no hidden class-path scanning or implicit resolution — the programmer's explicit `import` is the entire record of what host classes are available.